-- Individuals who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; and previous certificates or degrees.
+- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; academic points; and previous certificates or degrees.

 - Applicants not selected for a class may reapply for subsequent classes by submitting a new Application for Selection to the Generic Option Associate Degree Nursing Program.

 Process for Selection for Transfer Admission to Generic Option

 - All requirements listed in the criteria for selection to the Associate Degree Nursing Program Generic Option.